 It was reported by the Volunteer Coordinators that the list of Shelter volunteers was up to 52 people.
 Four new members had joined The Friends since January 1st.
-Friends’ Volunteer Judy Jones was spotlighted for her 10 years of volunteer contribution (and she still was a volunteer in 2009).
+Friends’ Volunteer Judy Jones was spotlighted for her 10 years of volunteer contribution.
+She continued to volunteer through the 2009 season.

 The Annual Meeting of The Friends of the Wild Flower Garden was held on Saturday May 20th at the Martha Crone Shelter.
 Directors elected were: Steve Benson, Harriet Betzold, Joy Davis, Mel Duoos, Ann Godfrey, Marguerite Harbison, George Jaquith, Lyle Johnson, Juanita Lussenhop, Lisa Locken, Gloria Miller, Steve & Sally Pundt, Shirley & Jack Schultz.
 Ex-officio - Cary George.

 Elected to their offices at the Board of Directors meeting: Steve Pundt, president; Lyle Johnson, Vice President; George Jaquith, Treasurer; and Juanita Lussenhop, Secretary.